A chemist could...

 - Cool Junctions

-Do you have a specific question about a career in Chemistry that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Chemist that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - American Chemical Society: www.acs.org